vajro/MaterialDialog/README.md

-# Material Dialog v1.0.5
+# Material Dialog v1.0.6

 This is an Android library, I call it MaterialDialog.
 It's very easy to use.
-Just `new` it & call `.show()` method, then the beautiful AlertDialog will show automatedly.
+Just `new` it & call `show()` method, then the beautiful AlertDialog will show automatedly.
 It is artistic, conforms to Google Material Design.
 I hope that you will like it, and enjoys it. ^ ^

 ## Screenshots